ripplerm/steemiex-node/docs/workflow.md

 Messages between validators are broadcasted publicly on RCL, by sending payments with memo to account `rwXZe6N3YMtKuGkZDjoqeS6KE3am3U7br`.

 #### IOUs Symbol
-The currency symbol used on RCL is `STM` and `USD`, representing STEEM and SBD on Steem blockchain.
+The currency symbol used on RCL is `STM` and `SBD`, representing STEEM and SBD on Steem blockchain.

 ---